 Rhode Island, 33

-Millennial marital success is still being reviewed by researchers, but there is one strong habit to properly form from the onset of marriage (and the relationship itself) to prevent divorce from creeping into the picture.
-“Communication is key," says Dr. Friedrich.
-"Communicating with each other that allows you to listen, avoiding defensiveness, criticism, stonewalling and contempt are four things that lead couples down the road to divorce, according to the Gottman Institute.
+Millennial marital success and divorce rates are still being reviewed by researchers, but there is one strong habit to properly form from the onset of marriage (and the relationship itself).
+"Communication is key," says Dr. Friedrich.
+"Communicating with each other that allows you to listen, avoiding defensiveness, criticism, stonewalling and contempt are four things that lead couples down the road to divorce, according to the Gottman Institute [a research-based theory that focuses on marital stability].
 Taking time to speak and communicate in a way that is meaningful can be useful."